 Easter: May 2nd

-Memorial of St. Athanasius, bishop and doctor
+Memorial of St. Athanasius, Bishop and Doctor of the Church

 St. Athanasius, Bishop of Alexandria and a great defender of the orthodox faith, throughout his life opposed the Arian heresy.
 By denying the Godhead of the Word the Arians turned Christ into a mere man, only higher in grace than others in the eyes of God.
 St. Athanasius took part in the Council of Nicea in 325 and until the end remained a champion of the faith as it was defined by the Council.
 In him the Church venerates one of her great Doctors.
 He was subjected to persecutions for upholding the true teaching concerning the person of Christ and was sent into exile from his see no less than five times.
 He died at Alexandria in 373 after an episcopate of forty-six years.

 The Roman Martyrology commemorates St. Antoninus, Bishop of Florence, and a member of the Dominican Order.
 In the exercise of his pastoral charge he showed great charity.
 He died in 1459.

 A champion of orthodoxy!
 He did not die a martyr, but his life was martyrdom in the truest sense.
 Athanasius was the Church's greatest hero in the battle against Arianism (a heresy that denied Christ's divinity).
 Even as a young deacon at the Council of Nicea (325), he was recognized as "Arius' ablest enemy" and the foremost defender of the Church's faith.
 After the death of his bishop (328), "the entire Catholic congregation with one accord, as one soul and body, voiced the wish of the dying bishop Alexander that Athanasius should succeed him.
 Everyone esteemed him as a virtuous, holy man, an ascetic, a true bishop."